 The Port in Aiguadolc was built and the highway to Barcelona, opened in the 90s, greatly facilitating travel time to Barcelona and the airport and turned the town into Catalunya’s second congress destination after Barcelona.
 Hotels sprung up and restaurants, bar and societies flourished.

-For a town of less than 30,000 inhabitants there are 50 events a year, one for every weekend, sometimes two.
-From the Vintage Car Rally to the Corpus Christi Flower Carpets, the Carnival, Gay Pride week, the Harvest Festival, the Film Festival and all the other religious and pagan celebrations.
+For a town of less than 30,000 inhabitants there are lots of things to do in Sitges including 50 events a year, one for every weekend, sometimes two.
+From the Vintage Car Rally to the Corpus Christi Flower Carpets, the Carnival, Gay Pride week, the Harvest Festival, the Fantastic Film Festival and all the other religious and pagan celebrations.

-Guide to Sitges – The best beaches in Sitges
+Guide to Sitges & the best things to do in Sitges

-Below you will find the best of the main beaches along the Sitges sea promenade starting from under the church.
-Further down there are the beaches behind the church and finally, another two beaches located further away from the main urban center but worth mentioning.
+No guide to Sitges is complete without its beaches.
+Below you will find the best of the beaches in Sitges along the promenade starting from below the church.
+To the other side of the church there are some more and finally, another two beaches located further away from the main urban center but worth mentioning.

-This is the beach of the sailing club where the smaller sailing boats are parked.
-There are usually volleyball tournaments or people playing in the two nets there.
-They were there 20 years ago when I was a teenager.
-It is a popular beach with families and because it is small and central, with a picturesque location under the church, it is one of the first ones to fill up.
+This is the beach of the sailing club where the smaller sailing boats are moored or stored.
+There are usually volleyball tournaments or people playing volleyball in the two nets there as this is one of the many active things to do in Sitges.
+These were there 20 years ago when I was a teenager.
+La Fragata is a popular beach in Sitges with families and, because it is small and centrally located below the church, it is one of the first ones to fill up.

 This is the most popular beach for gay travelers.
 Like all beaches in Sitges, it is open to everyone, but gay visitors tend to congregate there especially on the half that is closest to the Calipolis Hotel.
-The beach here is narrow, with little sand to be had towards the center of the beach.
-There are two bars that have been there since immemorial times and that were open at the beginning of the Sitges tourism boom: Picnic, the Swimming Club and
+The beach here is more crescent shaped and the middle part, near the Swimming Club, is very narrow, with little sand left.
+There are two bars that have been there since immemorial times and that were open at the beginning of the Sitges tourism boom: Picnic and the Swimming Club.

 Platja de l’Estanyol